-Serbia: Change of supplier rules and market practice26.
-August 2015. / SEE Energy News
+Serbia: Change of supplier rules and market practice, SEE Energy News

 Consumers dissatisfied with the current electricity and gas suppliers can freely change them within three weeks.